 Naxos Video Library: Over 1400 full-length videos featuring opera, ballet and theater.

 New York Times, 1985- Access made possible by funding from the Massachusetts Board of Library Commissioners.

 OCLC FirstSearch: Includes access to Art Abstracts, Books-in-Print, Dissertation Abstracts, ERIC,Readers Guide, and WorldCat (The OCLC Online Union Catalog) .
 Go to Reference Desk for access.

 Online Resources for Music Scholars:Comprehensive list of digital score sources

-RILM: Comprehensive index to all literature about music published since 1969 (currently covers 1969—present).
+RILM and RILM Retrospective: Comprehensive index to all literature about music published since 1967 (currently covers 1967—present).
 Includes abstracts in English for journal articles, dissertations, conference reports and monographs published throughout the world.
 RILM Retrospective focuses on all document types published before 1967, especially articles published in conference proceedings and Festschriften from 1835 through 1966.